grommet/hpe-design-system-starter/README.md

 ### JavaScript

 JavaScript is the programming language that will add interactivity to your elements on your website.
 There is a ton of tutorials online that will go further in detail about the fundamentals with JavaScript.
-I would also recommend looking into the ES8 version.
+I would also recommend looking into the [ES6 features](https://www.w3schools.com/js/js_es6.asp).